-The number one attribute that you get from the most significant players who have played the game of basketball is that they will never cheat the fans.
+The number one attribute that you get from the most significant players who have played the basketball game is that they will never cheat the fans.
 They are the headline.
 That is LeBron James, nearly a triple-double in game seven of the Eastern Conference finals.

 Cavaliers finished fourth in the east during the regular season.
 They looked steak well done in the first round.
 Were down 0-2 to the Celtics in the Conference Finals.

 James is just better.
-Ask teams in the teams in the east.
-He has sent the Toronto Raptors, Washington Wizards, Atlanta Hawks and Detroit Pistons fishing three times.
-Chicago Bulls four times, Indiana Pacers and recently the Celtics five times.
-Kyle Lowry, Derrick Rose, Paul George, Joakim Noah, Paul Pierce and Al Horford.
+Ask teams in teams in the east.
+He has sent the Toronto Raptors, Washington Wizards, Atlanta Hawks, and Detroit Pistons fishing three times.
+Chicago Bulls four times, Indiana Pacers, and recently the Celtics five times.
+Kyle Lowry, Derrick Rose, Paul George, Joakim Noah, Paul Pierce, and Al Horford.
 For the eighth straight year, he is taking his talents to the NBA finals.

-James played the 48 minutes in what is already his 100th game of the year with at least four more to come.
-James has been in the finals every year since 2011 — four with Miami, and now four straight with Cleveland.
+James played 48 minutes in what is already his 100th game of the year, with at least four more to come.
+James has been in the finals every year since 2011 — four with Miami and now four straight with Cleveland.

 James and the Cavaliers will face the Golden State Warriors for the fourth straight year.
 They are expected to be underdogs.
 James will have another chance to silence.